If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Programming

-Dietary fat is an essential part of our diet, and it is vital that we program the appropriate amount for the plan we wish to follow.
+Dietary fat is an essential part of our diet, and we must program the appropriate amount for the plan we wish to follow.

 Tyler Read